philippzabka/resilionator/README.md

 Frames in Tkinter need to be deleted manually, if not done correctly it may cause performance issues.

 - ```destroyFrame```: Destroys a specific frame.
 - ```destroyAllFrames```: This method is useful if you want to completely change views.
-For this method to work frames need to be added to the ```frames``` list.
+For this method to work, frames need to be added to the ```frames``` list.
 However if you use any of the methods described above this will happend automatically.

 ## Utility